QuantumLayer Essentials

 • Input encoding strategies - Pick a data encoding method: angle or amplitude encoding..
 See Angle Encoding and Amplitude Encoding for more information.

 • Output measurement strategies – Select between probabilities, per-mode expectations, or raw amplitudes through MeasurementStrategy.
 The layer validates incompatible combinations (e.g. detectors with amplitude read-out).
-More information at Measurement Strategy Guide.
+For more information ont this and all of the possible output configurations, visit Measurement Strategy Guide. - Grouping strategy – The grouping strategy to format the output of the QuantumLayer to the desired size can be defined directly in

 • Multiple construction paths – Build layers from the convenience simple() factory, a CircuitBuilder, a custom perceval.Circuit or a fully specified perceval.Experiment.